Hard-constrained Physics-informed Neural Networks for Interface Problems: Introduction

 Physics-informed neural networks (PINNs) embed partial differential equations (PDEs) into the training objective of neural networks.
 PINNs have emerged as a flexible, mesh-free alternative for forward and inverse problems across science and engineering \cite{karniadakis2021physics}.
 Since their introduction in \cite{lagaris1998artificial,raissi2019physics}, a large body of work has refined and advanced their approximation, optimization, and generalization properties \cite{wang2023expert}.
 Despite this progress, the accurate enforcement of boundary and interface conditions remains a central challenge---particularly for problems with discontinuous coefficients or nonsmooth solution structure.
 In such settings, standard PINN formulations often lose accuracy near interfaces, even when the PDE residual is fitted well in the interior.

-Most existing PINN treatments of interface problems enforce continuity or jump conditions through penalty terms added to the loss \cite{jagtap2020extended,jagtap2020conservative,pmlr-v202-li23w}.
+Most existing PINN formulations for interface problems enforce continuity or jump conditions through penalty terms added to the loss \cite{jagtap2020extended,jagtap2020conservative,pmlr-v202-li23w}.
 This soft-constrained strategy is attractive because it is simple to implement and compatible with a wide range of architectures, including domain-decomposed and interface-aware PINN variants.
 However, it converts the training problem into a multi-objective optimization in which PDE residuals, boundary conditions, and interface conditions must be balanced against one another.
 In practice, this often leads to sensitivity to loss weights, imperfect satisfaction of interface physics, and degraded solution quality near discontinuities \cite{cuomo2022scientific, lu2021physics}, especially for high-contrast coefficients, multiple interfaces, or mixed boundary conditions.
+Several architectures have been proposed to improve soft-constrained interface learning, including domain-decomposed multi-domain PINN (M-PINN)~\cite{zhang2022multi}, interface PINNs (I-PINNs)~\cite{sarma2024interface} and their adaptive variants such as AdaI-PINNs~\cite{roy2024adaptive}, as well as discontinuity-capturing networks that augment the input space to represent piecewise solutions more effectively~\cite{hu2022discontinuity, tseng2023discontinuity, yao2023deep, fan2025novel, bi2025extended}.
+While these approaches are flexible and easy to implement, they are still subject to the inherent weakness of multi-objective optimization, leading to inexact enforcement of interface conditions, sensitivity to penalty weights, imbalance among competing loss terms, and difficulty representing sharp jumps---especially in high-contrast or multi-interface problems~\cite{roy2025adaptive,sarkar2025adaptive}.